firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-33/2016-05-06-if-x-is-a-real-number.md

 ---
 layout: story
+category: short story
+issue: 33, May 2016
+issue-cover: issue-33-cover.png
+issue-buy-link:
 title: If X is a Real Number
+subtitle:
-author: Sofie Bird
+author: sofie-bird
+author-2:
+author-3:
+editor: brian-j-white
+illustrator:
+copyeditor:
+selector:
+translator:
+narrator:
+letterer:
 date: 2016-05-06 12:01:00 -0500
-category: short story
 permalink: /issue33/chapter/if-x-is-a-real-number/
+audiourl:
 teaser: "There is a number on my screen so small it’s just a line of zeroes too long for the ship’s console to display.
 It is our chances of survival."
+art:
+artcaption:
+spanish-language:
+spanish-date:
+english-url:
+spanish-url:
+serial-name:
+serial-url:
+part:
+previous-url:
+next-url:
+contentnote:
+generalnote:
 published: true
 ---